Experimental population estimates from linked administrative data

 - Accident Compensation Corporation.

 This is an experimental series with known limitations.
 We are aware of potential sources of error leading to undercoverage (people missing from the population) or overcoverage (people incorrectly included in the population).
-See Experimental population estimates from linked administrative data: methods and results for more details.
+See Experimental population estimates from linked administrative data: 2017 release for more details.

 The results in this paper are not official statistics.
-They were created for research purposes using the Integrated Data Infrastructure (IDI) managed by Statistics NZ.
+They were created for research purposes using the Integrated Data Infrastructure (IDI) managed by Stats NZ.

 Careful consideration has been given to the privacy, security, and confidentiality issues associated with using administrative and survey data in the IDI.
 See Privacy impact assessment for the Integrated Data Infrastructure for more information.